 - API Blueprint.
 A powerful high-level API description language for web APIs.
 API Blueprint uses its own (non-YAML) syntax.

 OpenAPI is one of may attempts of casting decades of API building skills into a specification.
 Seemingly even the one with the most mind-share and money behind it.

 The OpenAPI Initiative is part of the Linux Foundation, which makes it a bit more trustworthy and at least look like it won’t go away soon.

 It isn’t a silver bullet and probably not for everyone, but if used right, the added complexity can save quite a bit time in documentation writing and test creation later.

 Moesif is the most advanced API Analytics platform, supporting REST, GraphQL and more.
-Over 2000 organizations use Moesif to track what their most loyal customers do with their APIs.
+Thousands of platformsuse Moesif to track what their most loyal customers do with their APIs.